 Just recently a “Twist of Fate” led me back in time to Burt, Co.
 Donegal to discover many more of my Wilson ancestors.

 An extract from A Topographical Dictionary of Ireland by Samuel Lewis, 1837 describes Burt as: “A parish, in the barony of Ennishowen, county of Donegal, and province of Ulster, 6 miles (N. W.) from Londonderry; containing 3765 inhabitants.
 This parish, which anciently formed part of the parish of Templemore, is situated on Lough Swilly …”

-On 12 Jan 1872 Margaret McGrath and Edward Dobbin witnessed the marriage of Eliza to David Doherty, in the First Derry Presbyterian Church, Londonderry.
-The Marriage record revealed that David’s father was James; and that both he and Eliza’s father were labourers.
+On 12 Jan 1872 Margaret McGrath and Edward Dobbin witnessed the marriage of Eliza to David Doherty in the First Derry Presbyterian Church, Londonderry.
+The Marriage record revealed that David’s father was James – both he and Eliza’s father were labourers.

-In 1901 Eliza, David and their daughter, Mary who was twenty one at the time; where living in 28 Carrowreagh, Burt.
-The census revealed that the family had a three year old young boy visiting them; his name… Thomas Wilson Diver!
+In 1901 Eliza, David and their daughter Mary, who was twenty one at the time; where living in 28 Carrowreagh, Burt.
+The census revealed that the family had a three year old boy visiting them – his name… Thomas Wilson Diver!
 This confirms, without a doubt; that this is my family.
-Thomas Wilson Diver is my 1st cousin 2x removed; the son of Eliza Wilson and George Diver!
+Thomas Wilson Diver is my 1st cousin 2x removed, the son of Eliza Wilson and George Diver!
 That’s a story I’ll delve into another time!

-On 9 Nov 1903 Eliza was widowed when her husband, David Doherty; died at the young age of fifty seven.
+On 9 Nov 1903 Eliza was widowed when her husband David died at the young age of fifty seven.
 Their daughter, Mary was listed as the informant of his death.

-One thing did remain the same… Thomas Diver (aka Thomas Wilson Diver) was still living with the family; now listed as a “grandson”!
-The question remains, why Thomas was living in Donegal and not with his parents and siblings in Londonderry!
+One thing did remain the same… Thomas Diver (aka Thomas Wilson Diver) was still living with the family and now listed as a “grandson”!
+The question remains – why was Thomas living in Donegal and not with his parents and siblings in Londonderry!
 My search continues…